scottnm/zip_span/readme.md

 What is there left to do?
 - update the zip_span helper so that it can take any arrangement of parameters which can convert to gsl::span.
 Right now it can take a list of spans or a list of array literal references but that's it.
+- write a variant of zip_span that asserts/requires all zipped iterables to be of the same size
+- Find a better return interface than std::tuple.
+Having to use std::get utilty sucks